The Council provides animal control services and information to the Tasman District for urban and rural animal owners.

 Animal welfare is the responsibility of the person caring for the animal.
 Providing exercise, nutrition and shelter for any animal is essential, and there are penalties if you fail to meet adequate standards for the welfare of your animals.

-Animal Welfare Practicesfrom the Ministry of Agriculture and Forestry.
+Animal Welfare Practicesfrom the Ministry of Primary Industries.